Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 ## UX

- The purpose of this project is to make the garage and its services accessible to a wider audience and generate more business.
+ The purpose of this project is to make the garage and its services known to a wider audience and generate more business.

 The target audience is private individuals looking for a reliable local garage for repairs, advice or used cars and motorbikes.